How Shifting to Plant-Based Alternatives Can Help Reduce Emissions

 Climate change is real.
 The buckets of data available to us show some unsettling trends.
 Global average temperatures have risen 1.1℃ (2℉) from preindustrial levels.
 1 2019 was the second warmest year on record.
 This could be considered random…except that the seven warmest years on record all occurred in the 2010s.
 2

 Global warming might be fine if it meant more beach time for everyone, but it doesn’t.
 The runaway trend carries uncomfortable realities and risks.
-These include increase and intensification of severe weather events, challenges to our food supply, and catastrophic damage to ecosystems and biodiversity – both land and sea.
+These include the increase and intensification of severe weather events, challenges to our food supply, and catastrophic damage to ecosystems and biodiversity – both land and sea.
 3

 Perhaps the greatest single threat related to climate change is rising sea levels from melting polar ice caps.
-The Arctic is heating-up especially quickly: twice as fast as the rest of the Earth.
+The Arctic is heating up especially quickly: twice as fast as the rest of the Earth.
 4 Here we find the world’s largest island, Greenland, which holds enough water – bound-up in ice – to raise global sea levels seven meters.
 5 The more the planet warms, the more melt we are likely to see, putting at risk the up to 1.4 billion people expected to be living in the world’s low-elevation coastal zone by 2060.
 6

 Humans.
 This one is on us.
 The developed, industrialized world is responsible for emitting reckless amounts of carbon dioxide into the atmosphere.
 This heat-trapping gas is a consequence of burning fossil fuels.
 In 2018, the global average CO2 concentration was 407.
 4 parts per million, the highest level in 800,000 years.
 7